top of page

 The verb 'belittle' is composed of two elements: 'be-' and 'little.'
 The prefix 'be-' in this context serves as an intensifier rather than a negation, and 'little' means 'small' or 'unimportant.'
 The etymology of 'belittle' suggests an act of making something seem even smaller or less significant than it originally is.
 When you 'belittle' someone or something, you are figuratively diminishing their stature or worth by speaking or acting in a way that reduces their importance.
 This term underscores the notion of minimizing or trivializing, often through disparaging comments or actions, with the intention of making someone or something appear less valuable or significant.

-Quiz: Find the meaning of the verb belittle:
+Find the correct meaning of the verb belittle:

 Try Again!